mzazon/awesome-cloud-projects/aws/distributed-transactions-sqs-dynamodb/distributed-transactions-sqs-dynamodb.md

     echo "✅ CloudWatch dashboard created"
     ```

     The CloudWatch dashboard is now available in the AWS console, providing real-time visibility into transaction system performance.
-Operations teams can use this dashboard to monitor transaction throughput, identify bottlenecks, and track system health metrics across the entire distributed architecture.
+Operations teams can monitor transaction throughput, identify bottlenecks, and track system health across the entire distributed architecture.

 ## Validation & Testing